D1mme/Par-measure/README.md

-# Par-measure
+# MATLAB and Julia implementation of the Par-measure
-In this repository you can find the MATLAB code for a perceptual distortion measure based on auditory masking.
+In this repository you can find the MATLAB and Julia (not tested as well as the MATLAB version) code for a perceptual distortion measure based on auditory masking.
 Such a measure can predict if a human can notice the difference between two acoustic signals.
 In particular, this code reflects my interpretation of the distortion measure proposed by Van de Par et al. in [1].
-I refer to it as the Par-measure.
+In the following I will refer to it as the Par-measure.
 The major strength of the Par-measure is that, once the masker is fixed, it can be expressed as a weighted $l_2$ norm of the disturbance.
-This allows for incorporating the measure in optimisation problems in which it is important to keep the compuational-complexity limited.
+This allows for incorporating the measure in optimization problems in which it is important to keep the computational-complexity limited.

 Concretely, consider an actual acoustic signal $s$ and a reference acoustic signal $s^\star$.
 The difference between the two signals is $\epsilon=s-s^\star$.
 The Par-measure computes the distortion as

 $$ D(s, \epsilon) = d. $$

 If $d \leq 1$, it is predicted that a human observer can not notice the difference between $s$ and $s^\star=s-\epsilon$ in the presence of $s$.
 The acoustic signal $s$, which limits the audibility of the distortion, is called the masker.
-The Par-measure operates in the frequency domain on short-time frames of about 20 to 40 ms [1].
+The Par-measure operates in the frequency-domain on short-time frames of about 20 to 40 ms [1].

 This repository includes:
-- A report which explains the background of the Par-measure, the functionality of the code and the provided examples;
+- A report ``REPORT.pdf`` which explains the background of the Par-measure, the functionality of the code and the provided examples;
 - The MATLAB code ``par_measure.m`` which can be used to compute the masking curves;
+- The Julia code ``Julia_version/par_measure.jl`` and ``Julia_version/test_par_measure.jl``.
+This code is tested less well than the MATLAB version.
 - The MATLAB code ``example1_basics.m``, which shows the functionality of the code;
 - The MATLAB code ``example2a_loudness_increase.m``, which uses the Par-measure to increase the loudness of acoustic signals while keeping the perceived distortion limited.
-This example is directly based on the work done by Jeannerot et al. in [2] and, in my opinion, is a nice example of how to use the Par-measure inside an optimisation framework;
+This example is directly based on the work done by Jeannerot et al. in [2] and, in my opinion, is a nice example of how to use the Par-measure inside an optimization framework;
-- The MATLAB code ``example2b_hard_clipping.m``, which uses hard clipping to perform the loudness icnrease of acoustic signals;
+- The MATLAB code ``example2b_hard_clipping.m``, which uses hard clipping to perform the loudness increase of acoustic signals;
 - The .wav files corresponding to `example_2a_loudness_increase.m` and `example_2b_hard_clipping.m` can be found in the `Data` folder.
 As reference files I used two different signals.
 The results of the first signal can be found in `Data/Example_audio_1` and the results for the second signal are found in `Data/Example_audio_2`.
 The files `loudness_hard_<>.wav` correspond to hard clipping with parameter `<>`.
 The files `loudness_percep_<>.wav` correspond to using the Par-measure with parameter $d$ equal to `<>`.
 	- I do not know an easy way to compare the two types of parameters, so the best approach is to listen to a few audio files and try to compare the perceived distortion and the perceived loudness increase.
 	- Note that the maximum amplitude of the audio in each file is equal!